-These are the conditions which govern all orders for the purchase of trees from Trees Impact.
+These are the conditions that govern all orders for the purchase of trees from Trees Impact.

-Prices quoted are valid for 30 days and only for the number, species and sizes of trees quoted.
+Quoted tree prices will remain valid for 14 days.
 The trees referred to in this quotation are presently available but no trees can be held to the Customer’s account until the Supplier receives a written order addressed to Trees Impact Pty Limited and signed by or on behalf of the Customer (ie the party who will be responsible for accepting delivery and paying for the trees) plus payment of a non-refundable deposit equal to 25% of the ordered tree component and associated GST.

 2. Suitability for purpose